 Target Persona

 1. Create Buyer Personas and Anti-Persona - Creating a profile of a person that doesn’t buy from you is as important as creating a profile of an ideal customer.
 This allows you to refine your messaging to be effective, efficient, and focused on a group that yields better returns.
+When building personas, use descriptive words and a defined set of adjectives to shape your brand personality, making your communication more relatable and memorable to your ideal audience.

 Laptop with Bar Graph Illustration